certeu/morio/docs/docs/guides/apis/api/readme.md

 So as a rule of thumb we recommend that:

-- Do not use Basic AUthetnication for more than 3 API requests in a row.
+- Do not use Basic Authentication for more than 3 API requests in a row.
 - If you need to make more than 3 API requests, use [the `/login` endpoint](/oas-api#tag/authentication/paths/~1login/post) to grab a JSON Web Token instead, and use either Bearer or Cookie authentication for subsequent API requests.

 ### Token expiry and renewal